 Many businesses call each stage of the approval process a gate.
 You get through the gate to get to the next stage.

 Think about it.

 Have you researched your idea enough?
-Have you given the trade customer at least six months notice?
+Have you given the trade customer at least 6 months’ notice?
 Will it fit on their shelf?
 How much money will it make?
 How many people will it need?
 Is it better than what we’re doing now?

-But businesses need to take risks in order to survive.
+But businesses need to take risks to survive and thrive.
 Like the famous quote, a ship in harbour is safe, but that’s not what ships are built for.

 Facing the critics

-Creators going into those stage-gate meetings end up feeling like Luke Skywalker facing up to Darth Vader at the end of The Empire Strikes Back.
+Creators going into those stage-gate meetings can feel like Luke Skywalker taking on Darth Vader at the end of The Empire Strikes Back.